Program highlights include:

 - be U.S. Citizens or permanent residents.
 Both MDs and DOs are eligible to apply.We embrace racial, ethnic and gender diversity and encourage applications from candidates with diverse backgrounds and clinical disciplines.

-For more than three decades, the Robert Wood Johnson Foundation Clinical Scholars program has fostered the development of physicians who are leading the transformation of U.S. heath and health care through positions in academic medicine, public health and other leadership roles.
+For more than four decades, the Robert Wood Johnson Foundation Clinical Scholars program has fostered the development of physicians who are leading the transformation of U.S. heath and health care through positions in academic medicine, public health and other leadership roles.
 Clinical Scholars will learn to conduct innovative research and work with communities, organizations, practitioners and policy-makers on issues important to the health and well-being of all Americans.

 The goal of the program is to integrate scholars’ clinical expertise with training in program development and research methods to help them find solutions for the challenges posed by the U.S. health care system and the health of U.S. communities.
 The program offers master’s degree graduate-level study and research in a university-based, post-residency training program.
 The Clinical Scholars program generally involves two years of study with generous protected time for research.